 In addition to his private practice, Dr. Sarver’s book, "Esthetics in Orthodontics and Orthognathic Surgery" was published in September 1998.
 He is also co-author (with Drs.
 Proffit and White) of the surgical text “Contemporary Treatment of Dentofacial Deformity,” and is co-author of the 4th, 5th, and 6th editions of Proffit’s classic textbook “Contemporary Orthodontics”.
 His newest book “Dentofacial Esthetics: from Macro to Micro” was published in May 2020.
 He has given more than 400 professional presentations in the United States, Europe, Australia, the Middle East, and East Asia.

-Dr. Tessa Streeter
+Dr. Tessa Streeter, DMD

 Dr. Streeter was born and raised in Orlando, FL but left for New Hampshire, where she attended Dartmouth College and obtained a dual major in History and Biology in 2014.
-In 2019, she earned her DMD degree from the Medical University of South Carolina before attending the University of Michigan where she completed her orthodontics training in 2022.
+In 2019, she earned her DMD degree from the Medical University of South Carolina before attending the University of Michigan where she completed her orthodontics training and became board-certified in 2022.
 In her spare time, Dr. Streeter collects books, fountain pens, and enjoys trying new restaurants and spending quality time with her family.

 Welcome to Our Office